gradha/gradha.github.io/src/articles/39-package-managers-the-lazy-alternative-to-git-submodules.rst

 submodule`` command, so is it really needed?
-It is true that package managers can offer more features, like search of packages by keywords or automatic build/testing features, so maybe there is a valid reason for using package managers they reduce the amount of work a developer has to do, but in terms of supply chain attacks and build reproducibility they are just a ticking bomb waiting to explode in your face.
+It is true that package managers can offer more features, like search of packages by keywords or automatic build/testing features, so maybe there is a valid reason for using package managers if they reduce the amount of work a developer has to do, but in terms of supply chain attacks and build reproducibility they are just a ticking bomb waiting to explode in your face.
 Plus I'd argue those *other* features are best serviced somewhere else, or in different separate commands/tools (the last thing you want for user friendliness is a package manager with more command